The Disc-structure space: -categorical preliminaries

 In particular, the mapping $\infty$-categories between $A,B\in \ALG(\cC)_{[0]}$ in the notation of \cref{sec:mapping-infinity-category} are given as $\ALG(\cC)_{A,B}=\Bimod_{A,B}(\cC)$.

-\begin{rem}In \cite[4.4.3.10, 4.4.3.11]{LurieHA} Lurie describes a Morita double $\infty$-category $\BMod(\cC)^\circledast $ for monoidal $\infty$-categories $\cC$ that admit geometric realisations which are compatible with tensoring with a fixed object on either side (so they in particular admit good relative tensor products).
-On the level of $0$- and $1$-simplices, $\BMod(\cC)^\circledast$ and $\ALG(\cC)$ agree as a result of \cref{rem:lurie-bimodules} and it seems likely that there is an equivalence $\BMod(\cC)^\circledast \simeq \ALG(\cC)$ of double $\infty$-categories, but we do not know a reference for this.\end{rem}
+\begin{rem} In \cite[4.4.3.10, 4.4.3.11]{LurieHA}, Lurie describes a Morita double $\infty$-category $\BMod(\cC)^\circledast $ for monoidal $\infty$-categories $\cC$ that admit geometric realisations which are compatible with tensoring with a fixed object on either side (so they in particular admit good relative tensor products).
+One advantage of Lurie's model is that it is functorial in all lax monoidal functors, whereas Haugseng's is a priori only functorial in (strong) monoidal functors that are compatible with good relative tensor products (see \cref{sec:morita-functoriality} below).
+However, it turns out that Haugseng's Morita double $\infty$-category $ \ALG(\cC)$ is equivalent to Lurie's $\BMod(\cC)^\circledast $; see \cite[Corollary 5.14]{HaugsengRemarkMorita}.
+In particular, on $0$- and $1$-simplices, this comparison shows that Lurie's and Haugseng's models for the category of associative algebras and bimodules in a monoidal $\infty$-category $\cC$ are equivalent (cf.\,\cref{rem:lurie-bimodules}), and on composition functors it shows that Lurie's and Haugseng's models for relative tensor products of bimodules are equivalent. \end{rem}